mughriah/mughriah-portfolio/README.md

 - **DESCRIPTION:** A comprehensive system designed to manage various aspects of a music school, including instrument inventory, student waitlists, instrument borrowing, and user accounts.
 The system facilitates the organization and tracking of musical instruments, student information, and borrowing activities, providing a streamlined and efficient approach to music school management.
 - **TECHNOLOGY USED:** MySQL, Java, HTML, CSS, JavaScript
 - **COLLABORATION:** Group of 4
-- **ROLE:** Design of the Site, Making and Checking of the DBScript and Programmer
+- **ROLE:** Design of the Site, User Experience, Making and Checking of the DBScript and Programmer
 - **YEAR LEVEL:** Second Year

 - **IMPROVEMENTS:**